 3. Repurpose storage furniture

-You can repurpose filing cabinets for many things: kitchen carts, garden tool storage, desks, and more.
+You can repurpose filing cabinets and other storage furniture for many things: kitchen carts, garden tool storage, desks, and more.
 Why not ski equipment storage?
 Between the goggles, boot liners, gloves, helmets, and more, you likely have plenty of winter gear odds and ends that need a dedicated storage space.

 It’s also possible you have a filing cabinet simply gathering dust, or you know of a great place to pick one up well within your budget.
 Whatever the case, understand that you can draft filing cabinets into duty for WAY more than manila folders.